 The church preaches the crusade, and she proclaims crusade to be preached for her own welfare, and the benefit of two or three or ten or how ever many souls among the living as well as the dead, in order to win crusaders.
 (Ibid.)

 Pope Innocent IV wrote at the same time that just as “prayers, the contribution of alms, and fasting may” help the dead, as for indulgences, “we do not deny they are valid for the dead.”
 (Ibid., p.
 375)

 Like any business, the market continually consolidated into an oligopoly.
-What began as an exercise of penance imposed by a local clergyman, once it was allowed to be replaced with indulgences given by abbots and bishops of other localities in order to help finance monasteries and public works, it was only a matter of time this authority was assumed solely by bishops solely at the Pope’s discretion.
+What began as an exercise of penance imposed by a local clergyman, once it was allowed to be replaced with indulgences given by abbots and bishops of other localities in order to help finance monasteries and public works, it was only a matter of time this authority was assumed solely by bishops at the Pope’s discretion.
 This was canonized in the West in the thirteenth century by the Council of Lateran IV, which regulated the practice to the point where the Pope alone was able to offer the best indulgences.
-This council, while making bishops the sole source of indulgences and cutting abbots out of the picture, also limited the efficacy of their indulgences to decreasing penance to one year at most.
+This council, while making bishops the sole source of indulgences and cutting abbots out of the picture, also limited the efficacy of all non-Papal indulgences to decreasing penance to one year at most.
 (Catholic Encyclopedia, “Indulgences”) This has been decreased even further over the years and “[t]hese indulgences are not applicable to the souls departed.”
 The Pope “alone” was granted the capacity to “grant plenary indulgences” and indulgences for the dead.
 (Ibid.)

 This capacity, ultimately, did not require determining the intent of individuals, as local clergy would have had to do in the past.
 According to Shaffern: